mjvk/cfsRoutes/README.md

 ## Usage

 cfsRoutes is designed to be usable both locally and as a server-side API.
-Useage requires providing a configuration file and an input `.csv` file.
+Usage requires providing a configuration file and an input `.csv` file.

 For usage examples, see the `examples` directory.